The First Recorded Use Of Slate

 (An example of a slate board used during the 20th century for children to learn how to write.)

-During the early to mid 20th century, slate production dwindled in the UK, with the World Wars being a catalyst to its decline.
+During the early to mid-20th century, slate production dwindled in the UK, with the World Wars being a catalyst for its decline.
 During the First World War, UK Prime Minister David Lloyd George declared slate mining a non-essential industry, stating that the manpower needed to mine slate could be better utilized elsewhere.
 This was aided by the use of new manmade materials coming into popularity at the time, such as asphalt and asbestos, both of which were cheaper and easier to manufacture compared to its slate predecessor.

 The Use Of Slate Today